 Emacs has a character searching feature that is a joy!
 It is called an incremental search as it finds the next match from where the cursor is as you type in each character!
+Select Edit -

-Type C-s and slowly type a common word such as 'and' to see this in action.
-Press the delete key slowly to delete character by character the word 'and' in the Emacs command area.
+Search - Search... (or type C-s) and slowly type a common word such as 'and' to see this in action.

 To find further occurrences of the string, type C-s repeatedly.
 When you get to the end of the file, C-s will wrap around to the beginning and continue searching.
-To get out of search mode hit the Esc key.
-You can always search for the last thing searched by hitting C-s C-r does the same as C-s except the search goes backwards in the file.
+To get out of search mode type C-g.
+You can always search for the last thing searched by hitting C-s C-s.
+Select - Search - Search Backwards... (or C-r) does the same thing except the search goes backwards in the file.